-What companies are the largest uranium producers in the world?
+What are the largest uranium companies in the world?
 We run through the firms producing the most of this crucial material.

-With that in mind, it’s worth taking a look at which companies produce the most uranium.
-The list below lays out the five largest publicly traded uranium producers of 2017, providing a brief overview of what they got up to last year and what news they have released so far in 2018.
+With that in mind, it’s worth taking a look at which companies are the world’s leading uranium miners.
+The list below lays out 2018’s five largest uranium companies that are publicly traded, providing a brief overview of what they got up to last year and what news they have released so far in 2019.

 1. Cameco (TSX:CCO,NYSE:CCJ)

-The company’s efforts to keep costs down include suspending production at its McArthur River mine and Key Lake milling operations.
-Cameco announced the suspension at the end of 2017, and in July 2018 it said it plans to keep the operations offline “indefinitely.”
+Cameco first announced the suspension at the end of 2017, and in 2018 it said it plans to keep the operations offline “indefinitely.”
 It’s hoped the move will stoke uranium prices.
-In its Q3 report this year, Cameco cited the financial impact of the closure, including severance payments to employees due to layoffs.

 2. Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO)

-Rio Tinto was the second-largest uranium producer in 2017, putting out more uranium than it did in 2016.
-With output of 6.7 million pounds the company met its production guidance for the year, which was between 6.5 and 7.5 million pounds of uranium.
+Rio Tinto was the second largest uranium producer in 2018, putting out 2 percent more uranium than it did in 2017.
+With output of 6.7 million pounds, the company met its production guidance for the year, which was between 6.5 million and 7.5 million pounds of uranium.

 3. BHP (NYSE:BHP,ASX:BHP,LSE:BHP)

-Major miner BHP’s Olympic Dam mine in Australia is one of the largest orebodies in the world.
+Major miner BHP’s Olympic Dam mine in Australia is one of the largest deposits in the world.
 In addition to uranium, it also holds copper, gold and silver.
 According to the company, Olympic Dam has a fully integrated processing facility.
-In February 2018, BHP announced a large investment of AU$350 million in Olympic Dam, as well as the creation of 120 new jobs on site.
+In February 2018, BHP announced it plans to invest AU$350 million in Olympic Dam, as well as the creation of 120 new jobs on site.

 As mentioned, Energy Resources of Australia owns the Australia-based Ranger mine.
-While mining stopped at Ranger in 2012, the company is currently still producing material from stockpiled ore.
-In 2017, Ranger produced a total of 5.1 million pounds of uranium; with Rio Tinto’s 3.5-million-pound share of production removed, Energy Resources’ share came in at about 1.6 million pounds.
+While mining stopped at Ranger in 2012, the company is currently still producing material from stockpiled uranium ore.
+In 2017, Ranger produced a total of 5.1 million pounds of uranium; with Rio Tinto’s 3.5 million pound share of production removed, Energy Resources’ share comes in at about 1.6 million pounds.